kuglimon/dotfiles/README.md

   <img alt="My desktop" src="docs/assets/desktop.png" />

   # dotfiles
-  My dotfiles for Mac and Linux (Arch btw)
+  My dotfiles for Mac and Linux (NixOS btw)
 </div>

 ## Requirements

 * zsh
-* mac or arch linux or NixOS
+* mac or NixOS

+## Current state

+I'm testing NixOS, thus this repository is in a bit of a mess now.
+The dotfiles should just work and maybe even the install script.

+The NixOS configuration is something you probably should not copy.
+No thought has been put on the configs nor the structure, I just wanted to get something working first.
+They do create a running system, given you change the bootloader and hardware config.

 ## Architecture